cu-mkp/m-k-manuscript-data/_texts/p-060r_tl.md

 *[continued]*

-and to prevent it from breaking, mix in a little <span class="m">oil</span> and melt them together and fill the cracks and make them even and paint on them.
-And the <span class="m">oil</span> mixed with <span class="m">wax</span> will help colors to hold since they are also distempered with <span class="m">oil</span>.
+and to prevent it from breaking, mix in a little <span class="m">oil</span> & melt them together & fill the cracks & make them even and paint on them.
+And the <span class="m">oil</span> mixed with <span class="m">wax</span> will <span class="del">q</span> help colors to hold since they are also distempered with <span class="m">oil</span>.

-## First whitening of the painting
+## First whitening of a panel

-Apply two or three layers of <span class="m">chalk</span> distempered with <span class="m">glue</span> on the painting, not with a paintbrush but with a <span class="sup">large</span> brush as if you intended to rub it down, and leave to dry.
-And repeat this two or three times, then make the last layer quite even using a knife, <span class="add">then apply a layer of <span class="m">glue</span></span> upon which you will later be able to put your underlayer and then paint.
-But make sure that your first white layer is not too thick for it would break easily.
-Flemish painters have such paintings made by the dozen.
+One layers two or three times with <span class="m">chalk</span> tempered with <span class="m">colle <span class="add">de destrempe</span></span> on the panel, not with a <span class="tl">pinceau</span> but with a <span class="tl">broisse</span> in such a way as if you wanted to pounce, & leave to dry.
+And reiterate up to two or three times, then even the last ground layer out well with a <span class="tl">knife</span>, <span class="add">then give coat of <span class="m">glue</span>on top</span>, upon which you will next be able to make your impression and then paint.
+But make sure that your first white is not too thick for it would break easily. <span class="pl">Flemish</span> <span class="pro">painters</span> have such panels made by the dozen.

-## Working neatly
+## Neat work

-When you are at work make sure you do raise no dust, and when you leave your work cover it so that the said dust will not fall upon it.
-Also apply your colors as thinly as possible, for if they are thick you will be unable to soften them.
+When you are working, make sure not to stir up dust, & when you leave your work, cover it so that the said dust will not fall upon it.
+Also layer your colors as thinly as you can, for if they are thick you will be not be able to soften them thoroughly.

 > *at left middle margin*
 >
 >
->   Do not apply color on color if they are not similar, such as white on black, but rather flesh over flesh, and so on.
-And leave empty spaces for shadows or different colors.
-By doing so, laying each sort of color directly on the underlayer, they will not fade and your work will be neat.
+>   Also do not layer color on color if they are not similar, such as white on black, but rather flesh color on flesh color, & thus with the others.
+And leave blank the space for shadow or a different color. <span class="del">Ains</span> in this way, layering each kind of color only on the impression, they will not die & you will work neatly.